confianceai/renault-welding-use-case/documentation/index.md

 - **Explainability metrics**: Measuring the ability of the model to provide an explanation for its decision to help the operator save time during inspection.

-More details about these different criteria will be added in the coming weeks.
+More details about these different criteria will be provided in the coming weeks.

 ## Dataset